falkr/thesis-tips/pages/writing.md

 The introduction should include a summary of the work and its main content and arguments, similarly to the abstract, but in much more depth and also more details.
 In contrast to the abstract, an introduction should contain a motivation for your work.

-After reading the introduction, the reader must know *why* you have done the work, *why* it is interesting, *what* they main points are and *how* you have structured the presentation and discussion in the remaining chapters.
+After reading the introduction, the reader must know *why* you have done the work, *why* it is interesting, *what* the main points are and *how* you have structured the presentation and discussion in the remaining chapters.

-:aside: The <a href="http://libguides.usc.edu/writingguide/CARS">CARS model</a> (Creating a Research Space) is an often used technique for structuring an introduction.
+:aside: The <a href="http://libguides.usc.edu/writingguide/CARS">CARS model</a> (Creating a Research Space) is an often-used technique for structuring an introduction.

 ### The Background Chapters

 The background chapter summarizes all subjects that need introduction and are later used in the thesis.
 Often, one chapter simply called *Background* will do, with sub-sections for each subject that requires introduction.
 In some cases you may spread the background in two or even more chapters.
 You may then assign all of them to a part called *Part 1 – Background*, but there are no formal constrains.
 It is only important that a reader sees clearly what constitutes background material, and that background material is explained before you start describing your own work.

-Since you will often start your work by reading other’s work that constitutes background material, it is a good idea to start writing parts of this section early.
+Since you will often start your work by reading others’ work that constitutes background material, it is a good idea to start writing parts of this section early.
 Don’t be afraid of some of the material does not make it into the final version.
 It provides a good training for writing.

 ### The Main Part

 The main part is made up from the chapters that cover your work.
-There is no strict rule how these chapters need to be structured, it all depends on what suites your work best.
+There is no strict rule how these chapters need to be structured, it all depends on what suits your work best.
 Usually, these will be around five chapters, but more or less is fine.

 During the writing process, you may have to revise the structure of the chapters.
 Sometimes you find that sections can be combined, or that a section should be split into several ones.
 Changing the section structure is often less dramatic as it may sound.
 If you have well-written paragraphs (more on that later), restructuring sections is easy.